project-chip/connectedhomeip/examples/ota-requestor-app/linux/README.md

 -   `${KVS_STORE_LOCATION}` is a location where the KVS items will be stored.
 If none is supplied, the default is /tmp/chip_kvs.
 This must be different from the value used by the OTA Provider application.
--   `${TIME_IN_SECONDS}` is the imeout for querying providers on the default OTA provider list.
-If none or zero is supplied the timeout is set to 24 hours
+-   `${TIME_IN_SECONDS}` is the periodic timeout for querying providers in the default OTA provider list.
+If none or zero is supplied the timeout is set to every 24 hours.

 #### Commission the OTA Requestor application